-Network transfer the audio via a linear PCM stereo at 1536 kbps.
+Network transfer the audio via a linear PCM at 1536 kbps.
 A score by the iconic John Barry (Midnight Cowboy, Dances With Wolves and the Bond themes among his many credits) helps the film and sound decent in lossless.
 There are optional English subtitles and my Oppo has identified it as being a region 'B'-locked.

 There are about 1/2 hour's worth of vintage interviews recorded on location in Berlin with Segal, Guinness, Berger, von Sydow, director Michael Anderson and producer Ivan Foxwell.
 Also included are a theatrical trailer, and some image galleries.